Validation types

 No-code data validations

-See below for details on all no-code data validations supported by OneSchema.
+See below for details on all no-code data validations supported by OneSchema which can be used when configuring a template.

 ValidationFunctionAutofixError code